Screenly/Anthias/README.md

 ## Building Containers Locally

-Make sure that you have `buildx` installed and that you have run `docker buildx create --use` befure you run the following:
+Make sure that you have `buildx` installed and that you have run `docker buildx create --use` before you do the following:

 ```bash
 ./bin/build_containers.sh